What Is Body Fat Percentage?

 What Affects Body Fat Percentage?

-Body fat percentage can change over time based on energy balance, activity level, muscle mass, lifestyle habits, and normal biological differences.
+Body fat percentage can change over time based on energy balance, activity level, muscle mass, and daily habits.
+Small, consistent changes in how you eat, move, and recover tend to matter more than short-term efforts.

 Nutrition Habits